Technical Reference · Security Architecture

 Available APIs

-• clofix.request — Full Request Context: Read IP, all headers, body (raw/parsed), cookies, query parameters, GeoIP data (country, city, ASN), TLS fingerprint (JA3/JA4), HTTP method, URI, protocol version, and all scores from previous stages.
+• clofix.request - Full Request Context: Read IP, all headers, body, cookies, GeoIP data, TLS fingerprint, and all scores.

-• clofix.is_tor(ip) / clofix.is_vpn(ip): Real-time queries against continuously updated anonymization databases.
-Returns a boolean and a confidence score (0–1).
+• clofix.is_tor(ip) / clofix.is_vpn(ip): Real-time queries against anonymization databases.

 local req = clofix.request